-Nevertheless, the classification and systematic understanding of SPT phases in interacting fermion systems are much more complicated.
-One obvious way with fruitful results is the study on reduction of the free-fermion classifications \cite{ff1,ff2} under the effect of interactions \cite{fidkowski10,qi13,yao13,ryu12,gu14b,you2014,morimoto15}.
-However, these works miss those fermionic SPT (FSPT) phases that can not be realized in free fermion systems.
-A slightly generalized way to understand FSPT in interacting fermion systems is to stack some additional bosonic SPT states onto a free fermion SPT state\cite{chong14}.
-For example, an arguable fairly complete classification of TI in interacting electron systems \cite{wangc-science} can be constructed in such a way.
-However, there is no natural reason to believe that all FSPT phases in interacting systems can be realized by the above stacking constructions and counter examples can be constructed explicitly.
-Moreover, it has also been shown that certain bosonic SPT phases will become ``trivial" (adiabatically connected to a product state) \cite{Gu2014,chong14} when embedding into interacting fermion systems.
-Apparently, the stacking construction can not explain all these subtle issues.
-Therefore, a systematic understanding and construction of interacting FSPT phases are very desired.
+The classification and systematic understanding of SPT phases in interacting fermion systems are much more complicated.
+One obvious way to achieve fruitful results is to study the reduction of the free-fermion classifications \cite{ff1,ff2} under the effect of interactions \cite{fidkowski10,qi13,yao13,ryu12,gu14b,you2014,morimoto15}.
+However, this approach misses those fermionic SPT (FSPT) phases that cannot be realized in free-fermion systems \cite{wanggu16,neupert14}.
+A slightly general way to understand FSPT in interacting fermion systems is to stack some additional bosonic SPT states onto a free-fermion SPT state \cite{chong14}.
+An arguably fairly complete classification of TIs in interacting electron systems \cite{wangc-science} can be constructed in such a way.
+However, there is no natural reason to believe that all FSPT phases in interacting systems can be realized by the abovementioned stacking constructions, and counterexamples can be constructed explicitly.
+Moreover, it has been shown that certain bosonic SPT phases become ``trivial'' (adiabatically connected to a product state) \cite{Gu2014,chong14} when embedded into interacting fermion systems.
+Apparently, the stacking construction cannot explain all of these subtle issues.
+Therefore, a systematic understanding and the construction of interacting FSPT phases are very desirable.

-The first attempt to classify interacting FSPT phases in general dimensions was proposed in Ref.~\onlinecite{Gu2014}, where a class of FSPT phases was constructed systematically by generalizing the usual group cohomology theory into the so-called special group super-cohomology theory.
-However, it turns out that such a construction can not give rise to all FSPT phases (except in 1D, where the obtained classification of FSPT phases perfectly agrees with previous results \cite{chen11b,fidkowski11}).
-On the other hand, quantum anomaly characterized by spin cobordism\cite{kapustin14} or invertable spin topological quantum field theory (TQFT)\cite{freed14,Gaiotto2016,gaiotto16} suggests a very rich world of FSPT phases, though it is not clear how to construct these FSPT states in an explicit and systematic way.
+The first attempt to classify interacting FSPT phases in general dimensions was proposed in Ref.~\onlinecite{Gu2014}, in which a class of FSPT phases was constructed systematically by generalizing the usual group cohomology theory into the so-called special group super-cohomology theory.
+However, it turns out that such a construction cannot give rise to all FSPT phases except in one dimension, where the obtained classification of FSPT phases perfectly agrees with previous results \cite{chen11b,fidkowski11}).
+On the other hand, quantum anomalies characterized by spin cobordism \cite{kapustin14} or invertible spin topological quantum field theory (TQFT) \cite{freed14,Gaiotto2016,gaiotto16} suggest a rich diversity of FSPT phases, although it is not clear how to construct these FSPT states in an explicit and systematic way.